xsynaptic/synaptic-lightroom-presets/readme.md

 ## LICENSE

-Copyright 2013-2014 [Alexander Synaptic](http://alexandersynaptic.com).
-Licensed under the GPLv3: http://www.gnu.org/licenses/gpl.txt
+Imagery copyright 2013-2014 [Alexander Synaptic](http://alexandersynaptic.com); permission is granted to reuse these images to promote this preset library as long as proper credit and a link back is given.
+Presets licensed under the [GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.html): http://www.gnu.org/licenses/gpl.txt

-Please link back to [my web site](http://synapticism.com) and/or [this GitHub repository](https://github.com/synapticism/synaptic-lightroom-presets) if you make use of these presets.
+Please link back to [my web site](http://synapticism.com) and/or [this GitHub repository](https://github.com/synapticism/synaptic-lightroom-presets) if you make use of these presets!

-*Redistribution is strongly discouraged.* I would rather you link back to this repository so that anyone interested in these presets can download the latest version. *Thanks!*
+*Redistribution of these presets is strongly discouraged.* I would much rather you link back to this repository so that anyone interested in these presets can download the latest version. *Thanks!*